JDegner0129/README/README.md

 ## My Role

-I'm an Engineering Manager at [Hudl](https://hudl.com).
-Despite industry convention around this title, this means that I manage Team Leads—who in turn manage engineers—across our engineering organization and spend my days focusing on efforts that impact Hudl engineering as a whole, such as our career progression, promotion process, or creating/staffing specific engineering teams.
+I'm an Engineering Director at [Hudl](https://hudl.com).
+I manage Engineering Managers across our engineering organization and spend my days focusing on efforts that impact Hudl engineering as a whole, such as our career progression, promotion process, or creating/staffing specific engineering teams.

 ## My Leadership Philosophy